 How to edit a PDF programmatically with C#

-In this blog post, we’ll demonstrate how to edit a PDF document programmatically using C#, focusing on the practical aspects of editing PDFs.
+This blog post will demonstrate how to edit a PDF document programmatically using C#, focusing on the practical aspects of editing PDFs.
 After reading it, you’ll know how to add annotations, add new pages, and change the pages of a PDF.

 Introduction to PDF editing in C#